 To understand this approach, we must first look at how the traditional mental health system has operated for decades.

-Historically, treatment has focused on the question: “What is wrong with you?”
+Historically, health care providers and medical professionals have focused on the question: “What is wrong with you?”
 This question looks at your anxiety, your depression, or your substance use and labels them as the problem.
-It treats the symptom in isolation.
+It treats the symptom in isolation, ignoring how past experiences shaped your physical and mental health.

-Trauma-informed treatment shifts the lens entirely.
+Trauma-informed care shifts the lens entirely.
 Instead of asking what is wrong with you, we ask: “What happened to you?”

-In a trauma-informed setting, we understand that these behaviors are not character flaws.
+By integrating knowledge of how trauma exposure reshapes the brain and body, a trauma-informed organization understands that these emotional responses are not character flaws.
 They are brilliant, creative adaptations that helped you survive.
-The goal of mental health treatment, then, is not to judge these behaviors, but to help you find safety so that you no longer need them to get through the day.
+The goal of mental health services, then, is not to judge these behaviors, but to help you find safety so that you no longer need them to get through the day.

 Core Principles of Trauma-Informed Treatment